wangzuhui/CSE547FinalProject/README.md

 This is the repository for the final project of CSE547.
 In this project, I did some experiments for the crowd counting task.

 # Dataset
 In this project, three different models are tested on the ShanghaiTech datasets.
-The datasets can be downloaded from here:[Google Drive](https://drive.google.com/file/d/16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI/view).
+The datasets can be downloaded from here: [Google Drive](https://drive.google.com/file/d/16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI/view).

 # Platform to run the codes
 1. Before running the codes, please make sure you have install the Pytorch deep learning framework.
-For more details, please check here [PyTorch](https://pytorch.org/).
+For more details, please check here: [PyTorch](https://pytorch.org/).
 2. I trained and tested my codes under Linux 18.04 with a Nvidia Tesla GPU v100.
 3. Before running the codes, you need to generate your own *.json* files.
 For example, if you entering the *CSRNet* folder, please open and edit the file *part_A_train_with_val_240.json*.
 You need to change the file path to your own.